Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 # Collaborate using a shared repo

-Directly pulling from someone else's repository works, provided you're both on the same network, but it's clumsy.
-It's much better to set up a central repository that you can both push to as well as pull from.
-When you tell Bob about your project, that's exactly what you do.
+Directly pulling from someone else's repository works, provided you're both on the same network, but it's a clumsy process -- and most collaborators are not on the same network.
+It's much better to set up a central repository to which you can both push as well as pull from.

+When you tell Bob about your project, and he asks to participate too, that's exactly what you do.

 ## Create a bare repository

 What you need is a repository that doesn't have a working tree, to avoid the problem Alice had trying to push.
+That's called a _bare repository_.

+[*IT FEELS AS THOUGH THERE'S A LITTLE MORE TO BE SAID ABOUT THE PROS AND CONS OF THESE OPTIONS.
+MAYBE A BULLETED LIST?
+OR DOES IT COME DOWN TO "IF IT'S JUST YOU AND ALICE, WORKING AT HOME TOGETHER, WHY MAKE IT MORE COMPLEX THAN NECESSARY?"...BUT THAT DOESN'T SCALE....?--ES*]

-That's called a "bare repository", and you can set it up using:
+You can set it up using:

 ```
 $ cd ~/sandbox